TheDataByte/DataProject_PlumeriaTreeGrowth/README.md

 ![Plot](Plumeria_tree_data_growth_1%20-%20Copy.PNG)

 There are two branches with a bunch of leaves at the crest, I am just measuring the leaves at the top of the main branch.
 Obviously there are days when I am not around to measure and/or forget.
 I just hold up my ruler next to the leaves and estimate how long the leaf is, +/- half an inch or so.

+# Updates
+I plan to update this repo over time, so stay tuned!